 The last example can be stated as follows to provide an idea of how a null hypothesis is written:

 Example: On-field performance is not affected by physiotherapy sessions.

-Alternative hypotheses and null hypotheses are written to clarify and examine the research problem in specific detail.
+Alternative and null hypotheses are written to clarify and examine the research problem in detail.
 A research problem statement is a question that is not valid or testable, while a hypothesis is a hypothesis that can be tested.
 The former, however, can be tested, validated, or denied.

 Statements that reflect the relationship between dependent and independent variables are called dependent statements.
 You will understand the example if you follow it through,